| Title: | Visualization of Categorical Response Models |

 The stars show the exponentials of the estimated coefficients.
 In sequential logit models the exponential coefficients can

-The appearance of the circles can be modified by col.circle
+The appearance of the circles can be modified by col.circle, lwd.circle and lty.circle.

-, an addictional circle can be drawn.
+By setting globcircle=TRUE, an addictional circle can be drawn.
 The radii now correspond to a model, where the respective covariate is not included category-specific but globally.
-Therefore, the distance between this circle and the star as a whole corresponds to the p-value p-global that is given if test.glob=TRUE
+Therefore, the distance between this circle and the star as a whole corresponds to the p-value p-global that is given if test.glob=TRUE.

 It is strongly recommended to standardize metric covariates, display of effect stars can benefit greatly as in general differences between the coefficients are increased.